letsdeel/deel-api-java-sdk/docs/TimeTrackingRatesApi.md

 Retrieve a Paginated List of Shift Rates

 Retrieve a paginated list of shift rates, including details such as rate name, type, value, and timestamps.
-Pagination parameters can be used to control the size and position of the result set.
+Pagination parameters can be used to control the size and position of the result set.  **Token scopes**: &#x60;time-tracking:read&#x60;

 ### Example
 ```java